 - 3-6 tablespoon Bourbon

 - Place peaches and lemon juice in a large saucepan and bring to a boil.
 Mash the peaches with a potato masher until they are the consistency you want.
-If you don’t want chunks use an emersion blender to make it smooth.

 - Add sugar and bring to a boil stirring for about 15-25 minutes until thickens.
 As it starts to thicken add a vanilla bean that has been split and scrape seeds into jam along with the pod.
 Continue to cook until it sizzles when you run a spoon through it and it has thickened.